Headless SDK (Enrollment Android)

 Step 7: Start the enrollment process

-function.
+Use the apiClientEnroll function to start the enrollment process.
 This function requires configuration parameters that define how the enrollment will be processed.
-The following table describes the required parameters.
+The following table describes the required parameters:

-The following code block presents an example of the parameter configuration.
+The following code block shows an example of the parameter configuration:

 override fun onCreate(savedInstanceState: Bundle?) {